The Saxon Stories: Inspiration

+When he was 58, Cornwell met his birth father, William Outhred (or Oughtred), for the first time while on a book tour in Vancouver, Canada.
+There was a family tree going back to the 6th century.
+He learned the story of his own descent from the Saxons who possessed the fortress of Bebbanburg (now Bamburgh Castle), including the historical Uhtred the Bold.
+Thus was born Uhtred, the protagonist of the fictional tales.

 Overview

-Uhtred, the protagonist, is the second son of a Saxon lord who rules from the nearly impregnable fortress at Bebbanburg (modern-day Bamburgh) in the kingdom of Northumbria.
+Uhtred is the second son of a Saxon lord who rules from the nearly impregnable fortress at Bebbanburg (modern-day Bamburgh) in the kingdom of Northumbria.
 Danish raiders kill first his older brother, then his father.
 Uhtred himself is spared only because the Danish leader, Ragnar the Fearless, is amused when the youngster attacks him.
 Ragnar takes Uhtred home and raises the boy like one of his own sons.
-Uhtred abandons Christianity in favour of Danish pagan beliefs, such as the gods Thor and Odin, Valhalla, and the Norns.
-In particular, he believes that "Wyrd bið ful āræd" ("Fate is inexorable").
+Uhtred abandons Christianity in favour of Danish pagan beliefs, such as the gods Thor and Odin, and Valhalla.
+In particular, he believes that the Norns control his destiny and that therefore "Wyrd bið ful āræd" ("Fate is inexorable").

 When he is an adult, that fate drives him to serve Alfred the Great, whom he dislikes but respects, and Alfred's dream of uniting all English speakers into a single kingdom, Englaland.
-To his great disgust, Uhtred finds himself saving Alfred's Christian kingdom of Wessex (and other Saxon kingdoms) time and time again from those who threaten it, primarily the pagan Danes who have settled in Britain, despite despising Christianity and admiring the Danes.
-When Wessex is overrun and Alfred is at his lowest point, a fugitive with few followers hiding in a marsh, it is Uhtred who convinces him to fight back rather than give up and go into exile.
+To his great disgust, Uhtred finds himself saving Alfred's Christian kingdom of Wessex (and other Saxon kingdoms) time and time again from those who threaten it, including the pagan Danes who have settled in Britain, despite despising Christianity and admiring the Danes.
+When Wessex is overrun and Alfred is at his lowest point, hiding with a few followers in a marsh, Uhtred encounters him by chance, helps organize his slowly gathering army and plays a vital role in the crucial Battle of Ethandun, which saves Wessex from destruction.

 Uhtred's overriding ambition, however, is to take Bebbanburg, stolen from him by his uncle after his father's death.

 The story is told almost entirely from Uhtred's first-person perspective.
-The reader knows only what Uhtred knows or learns.
+The reader knows only what Uhtred knows or later learns.
 (The prologue of The Empty Throne is written from the perspective of Uhtred's second son, before reverting to Uhtred's viewpoint.)

 Cornwell provides a "Historical Note" at the end of each novel in which he clarifies which characters and events are based on actual history and what liberties he took with them.